sdc-china/IDA-doc/_posts/2018-04-02-checkstyle-customize-checkstyle-rules.md

     ![][checkstyle_override_step_one]

-2. Run the BPM checkstyle asset against an updated sample file **sample-updated.twx** and verify in the final checkstyle report, there is warning message **Too many BPDs**.
+2. Run the Workflow checkstyle asset against an updated sample file **sample-updated.twx** and verify in the final checkstyle report, there is warning message **Too many BPDs**.

     ![][checkstyle_override_step_two]